-Here's 3 of the best natural remedies for osteoporosis you'll ever come across.
+Here's 3 of the best natural remedies and treatments for osteoporosis you'll ever come across.
 Use them all in combination and completely stop, reverse and cure your osteoporosis and bone loss... for good!

 Osteoporosis is a nasty disease.
 The terrible pain and suffering caused by this condition is absolutely awful, as anyone who has had to watch a loved one go through a hip fracture or back injury will know.
 And the worst part is most people have no idea they actually have weak or brittle bones until they have a fall and break their hip or wrist, or injure their back.

 The problem with osteoporosis is it’s a disease that takes a long time to rear its ugly head.
 Bone loss and bone degeneration is a gradual process that occurs over many years, and it speeds up as we get older.
 And contrary to popular belief, osteoporosis affects both men and women equally.
 Women, however, are more likely to suffer from bone degeneration during and after menopause due to the rapid decline of estrogen produced by the body.
 With severe osteoporosis, the bones can actually turn as soft as frozen ice-cream and crack and break under the body’s own weight - even from performing a simple task such as standing, walking or bending over.
 A compression fracture of the spine can actually cause a collapsing (crushing) of the spinal vertebrae.
 This is an excruciatingly painful condition that can render a person incapacitated for quite a while.